Lawyer: Ancient Rome

-In the words of Fritz Schulz, "by the fourth century things had changed in the eastern Empire: advocates now were really lawyers."
-For example, by the fourth century, advocates had to be enrolled on the bar of a court to argue before it, they could only be attached to one court at a time, and there were restrictions (which came and went depending upon who was emperor) on how many advocates could be enrolled at a particular court.
-By the 380s, advocates were studying law in addition to rhetoric (thus reducing the need for a separate class of jurisconsults); in 460, Emperor Leo imposed a requirement that new advocates seeking admission had to produce testimonials from their teachers; and by the sixth century, a regular course of legal study lasting about four years was required for admission.
+By the fourth century, advocates had to be enrolled on the bar of a court to argue before it, they could only be attached to one court at a time, and there were restrictions on how many advocates could be enrolled at a particular court.
+By the 380s, advocates were studying law in addition to rhetoric, thus reducing the need for a separate class of jurisconsults; in 460, Emperor Leo imposed a requirement that new advocates seeking admission had to produce testimonials from their teachers; and by the sixth century, a regular course of legal study lasting about four years was required for admission.
 Claudius's fee ceiling lasted all the way into the Byzantine period, though by then it was measured at 100 solidi.
 It was widely evaded, either through demands for maintenance and expenses or a sub rosa barter transaction.
 The latter was cause for disbarment.

 The notaries (tabelliones) appeared in the late Roman Empire.
 Like their modern-day descendants, the civil law notaries, they were responsible for drafting wills, conveyances, and contracts.
 They were ubiquitous and most villages had one.
 In Roman times, notaries were widely considered to be inferior to advocates and jury consults.